moralesangel/test-evd/README.md

 # emergency-vehicles-detection
-This project will help to distribute traffic in a better way (mostly traffic lights), by detecting emergency vehicles (ambulance, police cars, ...) just with street audio in real time.
+This Deep Learning project is develop to detect emergency vehicles (ambulance, police cars, ...) using street audio.
+CNN and chroma features will help us achieve this goal.